 In this pfSense VirtualBox tutorial, I will show you how to install pfSense on VirtualBox.
 VirtualBox is a free virtual machine software that allows you to install pfSense as a virtual instance.
 We’ll guide you through each step.

-For the latest pfSense tutorials make sure to check out the pfSense Category!
+For the latest pfSense tutorials, make sure to check out the pfSense Category!

 Table of Contents

-- Part 1: Creating a VM in VirtualBox
+- Part 2: Creating a VM in VirtualBox

-- Part 2: Install pfSense 2.4 on Virtual Box
+- Part 3: Install pfSense on VirtualBox

 So make sure you have the following prepared:

 ⚠️ If you would like to learn more about pfSense, I highly recommend you check out my pfSense Fundamentals Bootcamp over at Udemy.
-This is the most up-to-date as well as the highest-rated pfSense course on the internet.
+This is the most up-to-date as well as the highest-rated pfSense course on Udemy.

-Part 1: Creating a VM in VirtualBox
+Part 2: Creating a VM in VirtualBox

 Start up VirtualBox and click on New.